ibm-mas/ansible-devops/ibm/mas_devops/roles/ocp_contentsourcepolicy/README.md

-ocp_contentsourcepolicies
+ocp_contentsourcepolicy
 ===============================================================================
 Installs an ImageContentSourcePolicy for IBM Maximo Application Suite's Maximo Operator Catalog.
 Optionally can also install a second ContentSourcePolicy suitable for the Red Hat Operator Catalogs created by [mirror_ocp](mirror_ocp.md).

 !!! warning
     This role doesn't work on IBMCloud ROKS.
 IBM Cloud RedHat OpenShift Service does not implement support for `ImageContentSourcePolicies`.
 If you want to use image mirroring you must manually configure each worker node individually using the IBM Cloud command line tool.

 IBM Maximo Operator Catalog Content
 -------------------------------------------------------------------------------